centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 If you choose to log into a file, log rotation can be customized using the **log_max_file_size** and **log_max_files** options.

-Allowed log levels are: trace, debug, info, warning, error, critical and off.
+Allowed log levels are:
+* off: no logs
+* critical: critical errors
+* error: all errors
+* info: additional information
+* debug: more information about connections
+* trace: the most verbose trace level showing messages sent and received to the poller

 2. Restart the CMA: